HEARTS Happenings

 Sharpe House Tea and Tour

 Step inside The Historic Sharpe House for a charming afternoon where history and hospitality meet.
-Guests are invited to enjoy a traditional tea service followed by a guided tour of the home’s beautifully preserved first floor.
+Guests are invited to enjoy a traditional cream tea service followed by a guided tour of the home’s beautifully preserved first floor.

 Sharpe House Tea and Tales

 Enjoy an afternoon of tea and history at The Historic Sharpe House.
-Guests are invited to enjoy a traditional tea service and a tale of local history, exploring the people, traditions, and moments that shaped the Sharpe House and the surrounding community.
+Guests are invited to enjoy a traditional cream tea service and a tale of local history, exploring the people, traditions, and moments that shaped the Sharpe House and the surrounding community.

 MAY - HEARTS: Trails Through Time '26